anacsinigaglia/social-media-app/README.md

 # social-media-app
-Social media app using React and GraphQL.
+Social media app using React and GraphQL (Flash Meeting Iteris to explain GraphQL).